 What is the course about?

-This highly practical course is aimed at those with considerable prior experience, knowledge and skills in Ceramics and wish to take their skills to the next level.
-Highly specialist workshops will allow learners to refine their skillset, preparing them for entry into the Ceramics industries or onto Higher education.
+This highly practical course is aimed at those with considerable prior experience, knowledge and skills in ceramics and wish to take their skills to the next level.
+Highly specialist workshops will allow students to refine their skillset, preparing them for entry into the ceramics industries or onto higher education.

 The course will be delivered as a series of masterclasses.
 The workshops will have a set focus, with potential topics including mould making/ glass/ specialist glazing/ throwing/ paper clay/ kiln technology etc. Contents will be agreed through negotiation between lecturer and students, creating a highly tailored and bespoke programme of learning.

 Why should I choose the course?

 The course is delivered by our highly experienced ceramics lecturer, who has a wealth of industry experience as a Ceramic Designer and professional ceramic thrower, supported by considerable recent teaching experience.
 The course is highly tailored to the individual, preparing students for the transition to independent working within their own ceramic studio environment or for progression onto higher education.

 What will I learn?